Vegetarian's Japan Guide

 回送KaisōThe taxi is on its way home, not taking customers for the day.

-The Potential Reasons that the Taxi Wouldn’t Stop When You Wave at It
+The Potential Reasons that a Taxi Would Not Stop When You Wave at It

 In Japan, if a taxi is available, the word Kūsha (空車) is displayed on the sign on the car’s roof or windscreen.
-But the taxi might not always stop for you when you wave your hand to signal the driver that you want to ride.
-Typically, there are two reasons that a taxi wouldn’t stop when you wave at it:
+But the taxi might not always stop for you when you signal the driver that you want a ride.
+Typically, there are two reasons that a taxi would not stop when you wave at it:

 Ⓒ photo-ac.com